German conservative Friedrich Merz to run for chancellor – DW – 09/17/2024

 At 68, Merz is the oldest lead candidate for the office of chancellor that Germany has seen in over 50 years.
 The liberal economist began his journey toward the chancellory in 2022, when he took over the reins of the CDU.
 It was his third attempt at becoming the party head, after a long career in private enterprise.

 Some of the promises he made back then now seem very distant.
 He had, for example, assured voters he could cut the support for the far-right AfD in half.
 Two years later, the conservative Union has all but failed in that regard.
-In recent state elections in east Germany's Thuringia, the CDU trailed behind the AfD by nearly 10 percentage points.
+In a recent election in the eastern state of Thuringia, the CDU trailed behind the AfD by nearly 10 percentage points.

 Merz has reshaped his party's basic program, and was shrewd enough to do so while the CDU was leading the opposition.
-In many points, and even in its basic tenor, the new CDU platform, titled "Living in Freedom, Leading Germany Safely Into the Future," has taken a step back from the guidance of Merz's party predecessor and Germany's former Chancellor Angela Merkel.
+In many points, and even in its basic tenor, the new CDU platform, titled "Living in Freedom, Leading Germany Safely Into the Future," has taken a step back from the guidance of Merz's party predecessor, former Chancellor Angela Merkel.

 Merz's approach is markedly more conservative, and even resumes the controversial notion of a German Leitkultur, or leading culture, a term dating back to the 1990s that many see as a call for assimilation.

-He has also departed from the party's more liberal stance toward Islam in the past, adopting instead a somewhat bellicose language: "An Islam that does not share our values and rejects our liberal society does not belong in Germany."
+He has also departed from the party's more liberal stance toward Islam, adopting instead a somewhat bellicose language: "An Islam that does not share our values and rejects our liberal society does not belong in Germany."

-In terms of migration and asylum policies, Merz has led the CDU to seek tighter regulations and to reinstate military conscription.
+In terms of migration and asylum policies, Merz has led the CDU to seek tighter regulations and to reinstate military conscription, which was scrapped in 2011.
 Merz has said this new program demonstrates "who we are, where we stand and what we want."

 Political life shaped by rivalry with Merkel

-Friedrich Merz and Angela Merkel go back a long way, their relationship marked by disappointment, anger and dislike.
+Merz and Merkel go back a long way, their relationship marked by disappointment, anger and dislike.

-In many ways, they represent two different political streams within the conservative CDU.
-Merz, a business lawyer from western Germany's rural Sauerland is much more conservative than Merkel, who holds a doctorate in quantum chemistry and hails from eastern Germany.
+In many ways, they represent two different political streams within the CDU.
+Merz, a business lawyer from western Germany's rural Sauerland, is much more conservative than Merkel, who holds a doctorate in quantum chemistry and hails from eastern Germany.

-When Merz turned his back on party leadership in 2004, after Merkel took charge of the CDU,and politics altogether in 2009, he went into business.
-In 2016, he became the supervisory board chairman in Germany’s office for the world’s largest asset management corporation, BlackRock.
+When Merz turned his back on party leadership, after Merkel took charge of the CDU, and left politics altogether in 2009, he went into business.
+In 2016, he became the supervisory board chairman in the German office of the world's largest asset management corporation, BlackRock.

-He rarely commented on Merkel's leadership, but when he did, it was barbed with criticism.
-He once called Merkel’s government "godawful."
+He rarely commented on Merkel's leadership.
+When he did, it was barbed with criticism, once calling Merkel's government "godawful."

-After Merkel retired from politics, he made his way back into politics, striving for party leadership and losing first to Annegret Kramp-Karrenbauer, seen by many as Merkel’s protege, and then Armin Laschet, who was the party's lead candidate for the 2021 federal election.
+After Merkel retired in 2021 he made his way back into politics, striving for party leadership and losing first to Annegret Kramp-Karrenbauer, seen by many as Merkel's protege, and then Armin Laschet, who was the CDU's lead candidate for the 2021 federal election.

 When Laschet lost the bid and the chancellorship rotated to the CDU's historical rival, the center-left Social Democrats (SPD), the way was finally clear for Merz to become the party's 10th leader since its founding in 1948.